KSP-KOS/KOS/doc/source/structures/vessels/part.rst

     :access: Get only
     :type: bool

     This comes from a part's configuration and is an artifact of the KSP simulation.

-	For a list of stock parts that have this attribute and a fuller explanation see: http://wiki.kerbalspaceprogram.com/wiki/Massless_part
+    For a list of stock parts that have this attribute and a fuller explanation see `the KSP wiki page about massless parts <http://wiki.kerbalspaceprogram.com/wiki/Massless_part>`_.

 .. attribute:: Part:HASPARENT

     :access: Get only